Iryn-e/Personal-Skyrimmodlist/README.md

 ## Models and Textures

-When something is in need of remodeling or retexturing, you use this; I have 1 mod in it so far.
+When something is in need of remodeling or retexturing, you use this;

 -Top Mod: [Static Mesh Improvement Mod - SMIM](https://www.nexusmods.com/skyrimspecialedition/mods/659 "Link to Nexusmods")
 \